 After you enable access to the Tableau Server repository, you can create views with data from the repository.
 The views that you create with this data are sometimes called custom administrative views.
 In addition to being used for performance monitoring, custom admin views can be used for tracking user activity, workbook activity, and more.
-For more information on the type of data that you can use for these views, see Create Custom Administrative Views and Workgroup Database Data Dictionary(Link opens in a new window).
+For more information on the type of data that you can use for these views, see Create Custom Administrative Views and About the Tableau Server Data Dictionary.
 Alternatively, if you are only interested in performance data, you can use the preselected database tables in the sample performance workbook.

 You can use Tableau Desktop to connect to and query the Tableau Server repository using two built-in users.
 The user named

 tableau has access to several database views you can use as part of building your own analyses of Tableau Server activity.
 The user named

 readonly has access to additional database tables that you can use to create views for even more in-depth analysis and this is the user we recommend you use.